EvanKomp/aide_predict/README.md

 ## API examples:

 The following should look and feel like canonical sklearn tasks/code.
 See the `demo` folder for more details and executable examples.
+Also see the [colab notebook](https://colab.research.google.com/drive/1baz4DdYkxaw6pPRTDscwh2o-Xqum5Krp#scrollTo=AV9VXhM6ebgI) to play with some if its capabilities in the cloud.

 #### In silico mutagenesis using MSATransformer
 ```python